-Olympic Linden is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+Silver Linden is primarily valued in the landscape for its distinctively pyramidal habit of growth.
 It features subtle clusters of fragrant yellow flowers with tan bracts hanging below the branches in early summer.
-It has dark green deciduous foliage.
-The heart-shaped leaves turn an outstanding gold in the fall.
+It has attractive forest green foliage with gray undersides.
+The fuzzy heart-shaped leaves are highly ornamental and turn an outstanding gold in the fall.